-As organisations make difficult decisions to navigate through economic recovery, many employees are struggling with additional anxiety and stress.
-There are affordable solutions out there that can help support employee wellbeing and protect company culture.
+As organisations make difficult decisions to navigate through economic recovery, many employees are continuing to struggle with additional anxiety and stress.
+We want to make clear that there are affordable solutions out there that can help support employee wellbeing and protect company culture.

 ANXIETY IN THE WORKPLACE

-At the start of the pandemic, we looked at how the shared moment of anxiety could be a chance to break down the taboo of mental health, to find out more click here.
+At the start of the pandemic, we looked at how to protect your employee’s mental health in the face of COVID-19, to find out more click here.
 To further these conversations, we then examined how employers can help reduce employee anxiety when returning to work, you can read the findings here.
-To further delve into this topic we conducted our own poll, have a look at the results here.
+To understand this topic further we conducted our own poll, have a look at the results here.

 A recent CIPD survey found that mental ill-health and stress were the top two causes of long term absence in UK workplaces and ultimately a big reason for why employees quit their jobs.
 Whilst redundancies are obviously hugely stressful for the people being let go, the staff who remain have the added pressure of picking up extra work and rebounding from the loss of friends and colleagues.
 This problem of stress and anxiety is a cultural issue, and sadly will not simply go away without people being encouraged to seek available support.

 FUTURE WORKFORCE WELLNESS

 We understand that resources and budgets are under pressure.
 However, the cost of supporting mental health does not have to be prohibitively expensive or unable to scale across a large organisation.
 Digital learning solutions can play a role in helping make sense of mental health problems.
 By creating digital learning journeys that teach managers and employees to recognise the signs of stress and how to support others, we can deliver a base level of knowledge resulting in more open conversations about mental health.